Problem of Hell: Judaism

 Judaism teaches that the soul continues to exist after death, and that it is subject to both reward and punishment after death.
 However, this punishment is held to be temporary, normally only lasting up to 12 months after death.
 After this period, the soul is able to enjoy the light of God in the afterlife.
 Because the punishment is temporary, the problem of Hell in the Christian sense is less applicable to Judaism.

-Both Non-Jews and Jews have a share in the World to Come, if they are righteous.
+Both non-Jews and Jews have a share in the World to Come, if they are righteous.

 Christianity

-In Christianity, Hell has traditionally been regarded as a place of punishment for wrongdoing or sin in the mortal life, as a manifestation of divine justice.
+In Christianity, Hell has traditionally been regarded as a place or state of punishment for wrongdoing or sin in the mortal life, as a manifestation of divine justice.
 Nonetheless, the extreme severity and/or infinite duration of the punishment might be seen as incompatible with justice.
 However, Hell is not seen as strictly a matter of retributive justice even by the more traditionalist churches.
 For example, the Eastern Orthodox see it as a condition brought about by, and the natural consequence of, free rejection of God's love.

-The Roman Catholic Church teaches that Hell is a place of punishment brought about by a person's self-exclusion from communion with God.
-The Catholic Church believes that hell is the free and continual rejection of God's forgiveness of sins.
-Doctrine states that this rejection takes the form of the committing of a sin without repentance.
-Notably, however, those who die only in original sin are not predestined to hell since God is not bound by baptism.
-Catholic teaching explains Hell's eternality by claiming that the sinner, once in hell, will inevitably refuse to turn away from his mortal sin to God's forgiveness.
-Accordingly, Hell must endure as chief punishment for this continuing lack of repentance.

 In some ancient Eastern Christian traditions, (such as 7th century Syriac Christianity), Hell and Heaven are distinguished not spatially, but by the relation of a deceased person to God's love.